Just in time for Easter, Mom’s Sicilian Ricotta Pie is always a family favorite!

-- grated rind of 1/2 lemon
+- grated zest of 1/2 lemon

-- dash of cinnamon plus more for dusting
+- dash of cinnamon, plus more for dusting

-- confectioners sugar for dusting optional
+- powdered sugar for dusting, optional

-- For the crust: If using a food processor: In the bowl of the food processor combine the flour, sugar and baking powder.
+- If using a food processor: In the bowl of the food processor combine the flour, sugar and baking powder.
 Add the shortening and pulse until the mixture resembles a course meal.
 Add the eggs and mix on low speed until the eggs are incorporated.
 Pour the mixture on a clean, lightly floured surface.
 Press together until a dough is formed (do not over knead), shape into a disk and wrap in plastic wrap.
 Place in the refrigerator for at least 30 minutes.

 - Cut off 2/3 of the dough and reserve the remaining 1/3 for the top.
 Roll out the dough on a floured surface to a 1/4 inch thickness.
 Dust your dough and work surface with more flour if it sticky.
 Carefully place the dough on the pie plate.

 - Pour in the ricotta mixture, then roll out the remaining piece of dough and place on the filling.
 Crimp the edges as desired.